 - Seated table-service only; all customers shall be seated at tables, booths, counters or bars provided customers from different groups or households can maintain six feet (6 ft.) physical distancing from other customers or households and from staff who are cooking or preparing drinks. - All patrons are required to be seated. - Seating at bars or counters is permitted provided six feet (6 ft.) physical distancing can be maintained at all times between customers from different parties and from staff, including those who are cooking or preparing drinks.
-Staff may be closer than six feet (6 ft.) to customers for brief periods of time while taking orders, delivering food and beverages, or providing other table services. - Tables must be spaced to maintain physical distancing of six feet (6 ft.) or greater at all times between patrons seated at different tables. - Only members of the same group or party may sit at the same table. - No parties larger than six (6) persons from the same group at one table or space (e.g. banquet room or other private room.)
-An exception exists when a single household with minor children is larger than six (6) persons. - o For businesses with permanent seating such as booths, businesses can use consecutive adjacent booths to seat patrons only if the booths are separated by a rigid, impermeable barrier with a height of six feet (6 ft.) or greater from the floor and cover entire width of the consecutive adjacent booths.
+Staff may be closer than six feet (6 ft.) to customers for brief periods of time while taking orders, delivering food and beverages, or providing other table services. - Tables must be spaced to maintain physical distancing of six feet (6 ft.) or greater at all times between patrons seated at different tables. - Only members of the same group or party may sit at the same table. - \circ No parties larger than ten (10) persons from the same group at one table. - Private rooms such as banquet rooms may accommodate a private party up to the indoor gathering limit with food (25 people) so long as the event is a seated event.
+Hospitality establishments may wish to consider opening these spaces only to fully vaccinated parties. - For businesses with permanent seating such as booths, businesses can use consecutive adjacent booths to seat patrons only if the booths are separated by a rigid, impermeable barrier with a height of six feet (6 ft.) or greater from the floor and cover entire width of the consecutive adjacent booths.
 Barriers should not impede entry/exit or impose a fire risk.
 Use of plexiglass is a best practice.
 Adjacent tables must still follow the physical distancing requirements above.